 Immediate failure error

-When turning or diverging (including changing lanes or pulling out from the kerb), if the applicant fails to give way and causes another road user to take evasive action, an immediate failure error (failing to give way) is recorded.
+When turning or diverging (including changing lanes or pulling out from the kerb), if the applicant fails to give way and causes another road user to take evasive action, an immediate failure error (fail to give way) is recorded.

 Failing to signal

-The applicant needs to demonstrate their ability to apply the appropriate signals throughout the test, irrespective of traffic conditions.
+The applicant needs to demonstrate their ability to apply the appropriate signals throughout the test irrespective of traffic conditions.

-- When pulling out from a parked or stationary position the applicant fails to signal before moving off.
+- When pulling out from a parked or stationary position, the applicant fails to signal before moving off.

 - When stopping at the kerb or the side of the road, the applicant fails to signal before diverging or stopping.